Talks start at 6 p.m. at Broadway Brewery as part of Bond LSC’s Building Bonds Initiative.

-Associate Professor, Pathology and Anatomical Sciences University of Missouri
+MU Department of Pathology and Anatomical Sciences

-Monday’s at 6 p.m.
+Second Monday of each month at 6 p.m.

 A “science café” is an informal gathering where scientists share their research or expertise with the community in a dynamic, interactive format.
 There is no powerpoint, but there is plenty of conversation, Q&A, and sometimes show-and-tell.

 Science Café Columbia is held at 6 pm on the second Monday of the month during MU’s fall and spring semesters at Broadway Brewery, 816 E Broadway in Columbia, Missouri.
 Past topics have ranged from Neanderthals to autism, epidemics, volcanoes, Alzheimer’s, and whether Pluto should be a planet.
-This fall we are re-launching with talks on the science of brewing beer, the 2017 solar eclipse, earthquakes in Missouri, and how Missouri saved wine for the world.

 All are welcome—and encouraged—to attend.